BlakeGuilloud/ezlo/README.md

 # ezlo

-ezlo is a utility function for converting attached to the String prototype.
+ezlo is a utility function for converting text containing a url into a clickable link.

+It is attached to the String Prototype.

 [axios](https://www.npmjs.com/package/axios)